CombineCommunity/Feedbacks/README.md

 * some side effects
 * a state machine

-# An example is worth a thousand words
+# A prototype is worth a thousand pictures

 Here is a System that regulates the volume of a speaker based on an initial volume and a targeted volume.